ThorNicolai/System_Administration_Project/weekrapport/week06.md

 [Insert/refer to an image indicating the time registeration of each partial task of the assignment]

 ### Thor Nicolaï
--Study ABAP developer edition and installation
+- Study ABAP developer edition and installation

--Documentarion SAP
+- Documentarion SAP

--SAP VM installation & SAP Netweaver ABAP app Server developer edition
+- SAP VM installation & SAP Netweaver ABAP app Server developer edition

 ### Tommy Veevaete